-- 67 out of 219 provincial deputies for the national ruling Labor and liberal parties failed to win reelection.
+- 67 out of 219 provincial deputies from the Netherlands’ ruling Labor and liberal parties have failed to win reelection.

-- As a result, the two are almost certain to lose their majority in the Senate when provincial deputies elect a new upper chamber in May.
+- As a result, the two are expected to lose their majority in the Senate when provincial deputies elect a new upper chamber in May.

-- The liberal Democrats were the big winners.
-They went up from 42 to 67 provincial seats.
+- The liberal Democrats have gone up from 42 to 67 provincial seats.
 They also became the largest party in the capital, Amsterdam.

-- The nationalist Freedom Party was most popular in the country’s second city, Rotterdam, and the southern province of Limburg.
+- The nationalist Freedom Party did well in country’s second city, Rotterdam, as well as the southern province of Limburg.
 It came in fifth overall, behind the far-left Socialists but ahead of Labor.

 The ruling Labor and liberal parties in the Netherlands were projected to lose their majority in the Senate on Wednesday.
 Provincial election results showed the coalition losing as many as ten out of thirty seats in the upper chamber.